by jonathan barrios / August 9th, 2019

 webserver is a piece of software that often runs on a piece of hardware called a

 server that offers services to a user, usually referred to as the client.
 A server, on the other hand, is a piece of hardware that lives in a room full of computers, commonly known as a data center.

 It's easy to compare HTML to a structure that holds everything together, much like a blueprint.
 Notice how it lacks a finished appearance, color, or design.

 Pure HTML websites don't look so great because they lack style, design, and interactivity.
 You'll need to add some CSS styling to welcome your audience to stay and have a look around.
 Websites styled with CSS look much, much better than websites without any CSS.

-If you're interested in learning more about web development, check out one of the Treehouse Memberships or Techdegrees for free with a 7-day trial:
+If you're interested in learning more about web development, check out the Treehouse PHP Techdegre with a free 7-day trial:

 That's it for this short tutorial, and I hope you found it useful.
 Follow me on Twitter @_jonathan_codes.
 Happy coding! 🙌